Fate-ui/v-click-outside/README.md

 ```

 #### 1. If boundary element is the document.
 just pass a function to the directive.
-The function will accept a parameter which indicates is the click is outside or not.
+The function will accept a parameter which indicates whether the click is outside.

 ```js
 <template>